ml-malaria-prediction/ml-malaria-prediction/README.md

 # ML Malaria prediction

-This repository provides implementation of our machine learning model for predicting Plasmodium liver stage development in vitro using microscopy imaging.
+This repository provides the implementation of our machine learning model for predicting Plasmodium liver stage development in vitro using microscopy imaging.

 In our work, we delve into the liver stage development of the P. berghei parasite responsible for the Malaria virus and examine the host-parasite interactions using HeLa cells.
 We aimed to use fluorescent microscopy images of in conjunction with artificial intelligence to predict the development of the parasite as opposed to classifying the images at the end of the development stage.